GLOBAL MARKETS-China GDP data buoys world stocks, lifts oil

 Investors shrugged off a survey that showed U.S. consumer

-months as Americans took a dim view of their finances and job
+seven months as Americans took a dim view of their finances and

 The Thomson Reuters/University of Michigan's preliminary